How to Get Sharp Focus

 First, select the AI Servo (Canon) or Continuous (Nikon) focus mode.
 This allows you to follow your subject and the camera will keep adjusting the focus.
 In general, the high speed or burst mode will work best when things are moving fast.
 Then select a zone of focus points.
 This will increase your chances of sharp focus in this kind of situation.

 Shutter speed is very important in reportage to keep your subjects in sharp focus.
 The recommendation of 1/250 is the minimum in this scenario.
 Faster is better.
 And an aperture that’s above f5.6 will also make it easier to achieve sharp focus.

 More on this type of photography in Candid Photography Tips or Photographing Children Documentary Style.

 When you’re photographing stationary or slow moving subjects you select the One-Shot or Single Shot Focus Mode in combination with the Single Shot Drive Mode.
 Select a single focus point in your viewfinder and leave it in the center of your frame.
 Use the focus and reframe method to achieve sharp focus.

-That’s it…..your roadmap to getting tack sharp focus in photography!
-Let me know in the comments if you have questions about a specific situation and I will do my best to answer them.
+That’s it…..your roadmap to getting tack-sharp focus in photography!
+Let me know in the comments if you have questions about a specific situation and I’ll be super happy to answer them.